sy77777en/label_pizza/docs/dependency.md

 ## Direct Dependency Graph

-This shows what tables would be directly affected (have orphaned/inconsistent data) if we delete a row from each table:
+This shows what tables would be directly affected (have orphaned/inconsistent data) if we delete a row from each table. **All delete operations will automatically execute the dependency chain in the correct sequence after user confirmation.**

 ## LEAF NODES (No dependencies - safe to delete)